 - Or merge

-Overwrite option will delete ALL existing tags, triggers, and variables and import everything that is stored in the container’s JSON file (that you’re trying to import).
+The Overwrite option will delete ALL existing tags, triggers, and variables and import everything that is stored in the container’s JSON file (that you’re trying to import).
 One of the use cases for this option: a recipe that clears the GTM container.

 - Overwrite.
 If a variable, tag, or trigger in the new container has the same name but the content is different, GTM will remove the old one and insert the new one.

 - Rename.
-If a variable, tag, or trigger in the new container has the same name but the content is different, GTM will keep the old one and rename the new one (think of it as if you were copying a folder on your laptop: folder’s title will change to something like Copy of Important Folder (2)).
+If a variable, tag, or trigger in the new container has the same name, but the content is different, GTM will keep the old one and rename the new one (think of it as if you were copying a folder on your laptop: folder’s title will change to something like Copy of Important Folder (2)).

 Depending on which option you choose, Google Tag Manager will show a quick preview of how tags, triggers, and variables will be saved or removed from the container.